outscale/osc-logs/README.md

 By default logs are printed as Line-delimited JSON to standard output.
 See [format documentation](https://docs.outscale.com/api#tocslog) for more details.

-We recommand using [jq](https://stedolan.github.io/jq/) utility for additional filtering and formating.
+We recommend using [jq](https://stedolan.github.io/jq/) utility for additional filtering and formating.

 ```
 Description: